From Developer → UX Team Lead

 Before a claim can be submitted, every billing code must be justified in writing, documented proof that each device component is medically necessary for that specific patient.
 Practitioners used templates for this, but every dynamic tag inside them had to be manually translated before the justification was complete.

-The risks were real: every manual click was an opportunity for an error that affected reimbursement.
+The risks: every manual click was an opportunity for an error that affected reimbursement.

-Tag translation required two manual clicks per code, every time.
+Tag translation required many manual clicks per code, every time.
 With multiple codes per patient, this added up quickly.
 The form offered no shortcut.
 Each code required the same two clicks, every time.

 Practitioners needed visibility, not guesswork.